AlexandreFenyo/net-monitor/README.md

 The communication protocol between those two components should be:

-- AJP for everything but  WebSockets
+- AJP for everything but  WebSocket connections,
-- a transparent proxy for WebSocket connections
+- a transparent proxy for WebSocket connections.

 You need to configure Apache httpd to connect to Apache tomcat

 # Client installation